-Ivar Skarland, a former student of Rainey’s who later became the head of the anthropology department, moved in during the late 1940s and for many years the cabin became the special preserve of the department.
+Ivar Skarland, a former student of Rainey’s who later became the head of the Department of Anthropology, moved in during the late 1940s and for many years the cabin became the special preserve of the department.
 When Skarland died suddenly in 1965, university students requested the cabin, ski trails and a residence hall be named in his memory.

-The building was placed on the National Register of Historic Places in 1975, and a major renovation in 1982 included roof replacement, insulation and installation of an alarm system, among other things.
-Today a permanent or visiting anthropology faculty member or student lives in the cabin.
+The building was placed on the National Register of Historic Places in 1975, and a major renovation in 1982 included roof replacement, insulation and installation of an alarm system.
+Today, anthropology faculty members or students can live in the cabin.

 Feature story: Cabin at core of UAF history